whitebrick/whitebrick-cloud/README.md

 ### Hasura

-Hasura is a server application that automatically wraps a GraphQL API around a standard relational database.
+Hasura is an Open Source server application that automatically wraps a GraphQL API around a standard relational database.
-Hasura is written in Haskell and can be easily deployed directly from a Docker image.
-The server comes with a web GUI admin console that allows the underlying database to be browsed and _Tracked_ so that it can be accessed over GraphQL.
-Hasura also provides a WebSocket endpoint for subscription queries.

 **Database Queries**

 Whitebrick queries Hasura to display table data and to update table records.
-When table data is queried, paginated, sorted and updated (mutated) this is all managed by Hasura over GraphQL.
+When table data is queried, paginated, sorted and updated (mutated) this is processed by Hasura over GraphQL.

-**Schema Stitching**
+**Schema Stitching & Remote Joins**

-Hasura can also _stitch_ schemas together and pass requests on to other external endpoints.
+Hasura also supports stitching schemas and passing requests on to other external endpoints.
 When Whitebrick requests DDL functions such as adding a new table or column, Hasura passes this request on to the Whitebrick Cloud Serverless app and then returns the response through the same single GraphQL endpoint.

 **Metadata API**